AI

 UNSEEN ONES (ANGELS)

-- Is there a valid raycast between the player and the monster
+- Raycasting – ensures there are no obstacles between the player and the monster (other agents are ignored).

 local dVec = agentHead.Position - viewerHead.Position

---Positive means the angle between the two vectors is less than abs(90).
-0 is a right angle, negative is not visible
+-- Positive means the player is looking at the monster; 0 is a right angle; negative means not visible

 local inFov = dVec:Dot(viewerHead.CFrame.LookVector) > 0